dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

 \boxed{\hat f_* = {w^*}^\top y = k_*^\top (K+\sigma^2 I)^{-1} y.}
 $$

-This is exactly the usual GP posterior mean (for zero prior mean).
+This is exactly the usual GP posterior mean (for a zero prior mean).

 The minimal MSE (plug $w^*$ back in) is